typetron/typetron.org/tutorials/twitter-clone/profile.md

 ```

 We added the _username_ property, which is the handle of a user.
 We will use this later in order to mention people in
 our tweets using the '@' symbol.
-The _bio_ will be a short description fo a user.
-The _photo_ and _cover_ will contain a
+The _bio_ will be a short description for a user.
+The _photo_ and _cover_ will contain
-path to an image.
+a path to an image.
 The _photo_ is the avatar image of the user, and the _cover_ is the image that will show up when you
 will visit a user's profile.

 #### Creating the UserForm